AlandSailingRobots/Matlab_boat_simulation/README.md

 ___________

 Explanation of the variables :
-	r    : the radius of the channel where the boat is authorised to tack. (meters) rq   : the security radius of obstacles (meters) phat : the current objective (coordinates in meters) qhat : the list of obstacles (coordinates in meters)
+	r    : the radius of the channel where the boat is authorised to tack. (meters)
+	rq   : the security radius of obstacles (meters) phat : the current objective (coordinates in meters) qhat : the list of obstacles (coordinates in meters)
 ___________

 Remarks
       - The computation of the sailingZone is only done once in the variable initialization to reduce the computation time.

-      - There is a lost of input into the different functions, this is normal.
+      - There is a lot of input into the different functions, this is normal.
 	This is to be able to modify most of the values from the main.
 	There is no global variables.
 This is to be able to see what is exactly the input of each function.

 ___________